 Well, what Diego wants is from UTM coordinates Generate the box of courses and distances ... and as Easter ended, I have eaten fish cake, turjas in honey and I have taken some good pictures of sawdust carpets ... here is the answer.
 First let's recognize that the best way to do this is with the right tool (It can be with the Macro Vba of Microstation, with Softdesk or AutoCAD Civil 3D) but for learning purposes, and understanding that in life you have to use what you have, let's see how to do it with Excel.

-1 Generate points
+1. Generate the points

-Diego tells us that he has a way of sending points to a txt file, to open it with Excel, so in my case I will do it through Microstation.
+Diego tells us that he has a way of sending the points to a txt file, to open it with Excel, so in my case I will do it through Microstation.
 Because I want to send the data to Excel, I will place points on each vertex.
-To be visible, I have changed the line thickness, and it is very important to understand that Microstation will send them to the txt file in the order they are created, so it is necessary to create them consecutively.
+To make them visible, I have changed the line thickness, and it is very important to understand that Microstation will send them to the txt file in the order they are created, so it is necessary to create them consecutively.

 To send them to Excel, use the "export coordinates" tool, create a "fence" that covers all the points and configure the data:

 - I assign the name of the txt file as test444.txt

 - I indicated that the order that interests me is XYZ

 - The format of units from "master units" that is in meters

 - I indicate that I only want two decimals